Calculate cubic yards, bag count, and cost for any bed size and mulch type.

 How much mulch do I need?

-Multiply length x width x depth (in inches), divide by 12 for cubic feet, then by 27 for cubic yards.
-Add 10% for irregular shapes.
+Multiply area by depth, convert to cubic feet, then divide by 27 for cubic yards.
+Add 10% for curved beds and spreading loss.

 How many bags of mulch in a yard?